dcartwright07/bahamas-visitors-guide/README.md

 # bahamas-visitors-guide
-A concept build for Bahamas Visitors Guide Website
+A concept build for Bahamas Visitors Guide Website using Jekyll